Global derivation of a Boussinesq-Navier-Stokes type system from fluid-kinetic equations: Introduction

 To do so, we rely on the \textit{Lagrangian structure} of the Vlasov equation satisfied by $f_\eps$, introducing the characteristic curves $s \mapsto \left( \mathrm{X}_{\varepsilon}(s;t,x,v),\mathrm{V}_{\varepsilon}(s;t,x,v) \right)$ starting at $(x,v)$ at time $t$ and associated to this equation, namely

 where $u_\eps(s,\cdot)$ has been by extended $0$ outside the half-space $\R^3_+$.
 From the method of characteristics for the Vlasov equation, we can infer a key representation formula for the solution $f_\eps$.
-In view of the absorption boundary condition \eqref{bcond-f} satisfied by $f_\eps(t)$, this function will vanish on the points $(x,v)$ of the phase space such that the trajectory $\sigma \mapsto \mathrm{X}_\eps(\sigma;0,x,v)$ leaves the half-space before time $t$.
+In view of the absorption boundary condition \eqref{bcond-f} satisfied by $f_\eps(t)$, this function will vanish on the points $(x,v)$ of the phase space such that the trajectory $\sigma \mapsto \mathrm{X}_\eps(\sigma;t,x,v)$ has left the half-space on $[0,t]$.

 Thanks to the formulas

 the representation of $f_\eps$ in terms of the characteristic curves will be the starting point towards the desired bound on $\rho_\eps$ and the convergence of $F_\eps$ when $\eps \rightarrow 0$.